benchmark-urbanism/cityseer-api/docs/metrics/layers.md

 <FuncElement name="accessibility_keys" type="list, tuple">

-An optional `list` or `tuple` of land-uses for which to calculate accessibilities.
-The land-use keys for which to compute accessibilies.
+An optional `list` or `tuple` of land-use classifications for which to calculate accessibilities.
 The keys should be selected from the same land-use schema used for the `landuse_labels` parameter, e.g. "retail".
 The calculations will be performed in both `weighted` and `non_weighted` variants.

 </FuncElement>